-Most soreness isn’t an indication of anything very serious, and the sensation normally feels like a generalized tenderness over a relatively wide area.
+Most soreness doesn’t indicate anything very serious, and the sensation normally feels like a generalized tenderness over a relatively wide area.
 This makes it difficult to bend or extend at joints even though it is possible to still move at the joint.

 However, there is such a thing as too much soreness.
-In those cases, you must seek medical attention because you may be breaking down muscle at a rate that is unsustainable and dangerous.
+In those cases, you must seek medical attention because you may be breaking down muscle at an unsustainable and dangerous rate.

 See a doctor if the pain is severe, you notice any swelling in your joints, you’re experiencing a loss of range of motion in the joints, or you have dark urine or are producing less urine than normal.